Could a Fitness Tracker Boost Your Heart Health?

 The Future of Fitness Trackers

 Be ready, too, as doctors learn and introduce even better ways to use these devices.
-In a recent study, Martin and his Johns Hopkins colleagues tested an automated, real-time, personalized program that sent text messages to subjects based on data from their phone.
-Over the short term, this coaching system helped increase step counts by more than a mile a day.
+In the mActive study, a randomized clinical trial, Martin and his Johns Hopkins colleagues tested an automated, real-time, personalized program that sent coaching text messages to cardiology patients based on data from a wearable device paired with their phone.
+Over the short term, this coaching system helped increase step counts by more than a mile a day beyond tracking alone.

 Martin notes that collaborating researchers have tested the mActive program in other patients in NIH-funded research of patients with pulmonary arterial hypertension, where an increase in physical activity was also observed.
 He hopes to see the system more widely validate and used as part of routine clinical care.